Downwordly

 A slightly better looking version.

 App Store featured app screenshots aren’t supposed to contain words.
 Likely for localization reasons and also to be very scalable across different App Store surfaces.
 This presented a bit of a challenge since Downwordly is primarily about letters and words.
 Ultimately, the App Store editors kindly edited the PSD I gave them to remove some letters.
-The state in this screenshot is possible within the game, but it looks visually interesting!
+The state in this screenshot isn’t possible within the game, but it looks visually interesting!

 I’m a big fan of the game Baba Is You, so to be featured alongside of it was a thrill.